RobRendell/gTove/README.md

 * Browser compatibility.
 Need to decide what browsers to support...
 Chrome, Firefox, Safari, Edge?
 * It's possible to batch GAPI requests: https://developers.google.com/api-client-library/javascript/features/batch
 * When the GM disconnects, ensure the last changes to the tabletop are saved - either show a warning, or delay the unload until a final flush has completed, or something.
-Could also show a busy spinner in general when changes are pending to be saved.
 * Highlight on minis at scale < 1 is barely visible.
 * Was seeing something to make me think old PeerNodes were still active when the page reloads, but can't reproduce now.
 * Have labels on minis which are GM-only?
 * Remove backward-compatibility conversion code: startingPosition to movementPath, _x etc. in buildEuler
 * Multi-select in file browser
 * Option for infinite grid on the plane of the current map.
-* Refresh of folder contents should also detect files that have been removed.
 * Improve switching between online and offline - ideally, could log in and fetch stuff, then switch to working offline, then sync changes when you get online again, as long as you don't close the browser tab/window.
 * Improve highlight shader - I'd prefer something that does a coloured outline.
 * Adjust image opacity when aligning/scaling grid, in case pushpins or grid don't contrast enough with map.
-* Define unstable_handleError() method on a top-level component to catch errors?
 * Interpolate mini movement actions from the network?
 * Shader for minis handles transparency wrong.
 Should just LERP the whole image onto 1,1,1,alpha.
 * Have a textbox of letters/icons/emojis configurable in Tabletop, which become available to toggle on/off on minis to represent statuses or whatever.
 * Doesn't seem to handle it well if the same client logs out and in as different users a few times.
-* Make nodes tell each other the number of peers they have, so any with less than others can invite connections?
 * Allow minis with things other than circles for top-down?
 Square plus both orientations of hexes (or maybe auto-align with map if hex-based).
-* Overlays - images which overlay the map to cover up secret doors and suchlike, or which can be added to reveal those secret areas (to protect against players who look at the underlying map image).
 * Split app into separately loadable sections, to speed up initial load?  https://github.com/jamiebuilds/react-loadable
 * Fog of War is a monochrome bitmap with one pixel per tile, but takes up 4 bytes per pixel.
 Investigate ways to store it as a monochrome image, e.g. https://gist.github.com/vukicevic/8112515 (not sure if the browser doesn't just